treehouses/treehouses.github.io/pages/vi/firststeps.md

 Please note that creating and working on Issues are not exactly bound by the "Step" you are in.
 Feel free to move on to other steps, and make more Issues and Pull Requests while you wait on OLE approval for your merge(s).

-# Step 7 - Next Cloud, Tor browser
+# Step 7 - Nextcloud, Tor browser

-This section's objective are to provide the VI's an understanding of the nature of the file service that OLE uses and the reasons why docker and Tor are used in this way.
-Step 7 could have the VI's build a Treehouses [NextCloudPi](https://github.com/nextcloud/nextcloudpi) variant
+Follow the [Nextcloud and Tor Tutorial](nextcloud-tor.md) to set up the Nextcloud service on your Pi, and access it via Tor.

 # Step 8 - Create Issues and Pull Requests